 A study room would also be beneficial since it reduces distractions and improves focus.

 There are many reasons why coding remains one of the best investments for your kid’s future.
-You’ll give them a better shot at developing the next revolutionary if you start teaching them right now.
+You’ll give them a better shot at developing the next revolutionary if you start teaching them computer basics right now.
 What’s more, summer at coding camp or extracurricular programming lessons will transform their creativity, computational thinking, and cognitive skills.